permaweb/ao/README.md

-# AO - SmartWeave Contract Interoperability Platform
+# ao - The decentralized computer with infinite threads.

 `ao` takes a messaging based approach to interoperability with smartweave contracts.
 Having a decentralized deterministic execution environment is a